zagol/yonglezh.github.io/_posts/2015-12-10-stop-fighting-is-not-an-option.markdown

 comments: no
 ---

-When I first posted this, I didn't really write much other than the title.
-I think I was just trying to cheer myself up because I was going through a hard time.
-But now I think I still agree with it and I'll try to provide some explanation.
+_When I first posted this, I didn't really write much other than this title.
+I think I was just trying to cheer myself up during a hard time.
+But now I think I still agree with it and I'll try to provide some explanation._

 ## What are we fighting against?